 But let’s also say that I have not had enough food in the previous 1-2 hours to support the training.

 If this is the case, I will postpone the training session to later that day instead of trying to force food down my throat in such a short window.

 There is also a high chance that you will waste that workout.
 There is no worse feeling than a wasted session.

 In my 10 years as a strength coach, I have witnessed people try to get through training sessions with foods like cheesesteaks, water ice, and pizza in their system.

-Now that you know why you threw it up after working out, let’s talk about how to not throw when you do workout.
+Now that you know why you threw it up after working out, let’s talk about how to not throw up when you do workout.